cu-mkp/research-teaching-companion/content/resources/activity-sheets/_index.md

 ## Lesson Plans, Assignments, and Hands-On Activity Sheets

 ### Tips for Hands-On Teaching
-Tips for Hands-on Teaching and Learning gathered from Making and Knowing Project experience.
+Tips for Hands-on Teaching and Learning compiled from Making and Knowing Project experience.

 [Tip Sheet for Hands-On Teaching](/resources/activity-sheets/activitysheet_tips-for-instructors)